kardwen/mini-linux-mc/README.md

 exit
 ```

-You may want to disable root login (see <https://wiki.archlinux.org/title/sudo#Disable_root_login>) and use ``sudo -i`` instead when neccessary, be careful not to lock yourself out when configuring it.
+You may want to disable root login (see <https://wiki.archlinux.org/title/sudo#Disable_root_login>) and use ``sudo -i`` instead when neccessary.
+Be careful not to lock yourself out when configuring it.
 You will have to logout and back in again in order for the changes to take effect.

 Install an editor of your choice, preferably with syntax highlighting, a file manager and the terminal multiplexer ``tmux``: